Hammer's Slammers: Interlude: The Church of the Lord's Universe

 This interlude chapter explains the main faith of humanity in the future.
 An evolution of Christianity, the Universalist Church espouses that truth can be found by following the via stellarum (way of the stars).
 This focus on space travel helped early human colonisers and is the reason that many characters in the stories use the word "Via!" as an expletive.

 Under the Hammer

 New recruit Rob Jenne undergoes a brutal baptism of fire on his first day with the Regiment while temporarily assigned as a gunner on a combat car commanded by an experienced sergeant ferrying him to the training unit.
 It graphically demonstrates the kind of life he can expect as a Slammer, in more ways than one.

 Interlude: Powerguns

-The notional science behind the weaponry used by Hammer's tanks.
+The notional science behind the weaponry used by Hammer's tanks, combat cars, and troops.
+Drake structured the weapons to be analogous to the M68 105mm heavy tank gun of the M60 Patton tank, the M2 Browning heavy machine gun, and the M1 Garand rifle, M3 "grease gun", and M1911A1 pistol.

 Cultural Conflict

 A Slammers outpost including Ripper Jack Scratchard and Rob Jenne is attacked by the indigenous aliens who are defending the tree-homes that hold the souls of their people.
 This story shows that the Slammers have the ability to employ poison gas in combat, mainly but not exclusively in artillery shells.